- Über Jan

 For prevention, it is advisable to supinate and bend your elbow while carrying objects.

-Surely, if this is not suitable in a given situation, it also helps to switch your working hand every now and then.
+Surely, if this is not suitable, it also helps to switch your working hand every now and then.

-Feeling this muscle is a little tricky as it is a deep muscle of your forearm and is covered by your brachioradialis muscle.
+Feeling this muscle is a little tricky as it lies deep in the forearm and is covered by the brachioradialis muscle.
+Still, it is possible.

 Still, it is possible.